Universal preschool: United States

 The movement gained ground in the United States as research showed that the high cost of high quality pre-K was beyond the ability of parents to pay, while the benefits from longitudinal studies showed societal benefits such as decreased crime, improved health, and greater earning capacity of children in later years.

 These changes resulted from court decisions (Abbott v.
 Burke, New Jersey), constitutional amendment (Florida), and the dedication of lottery profits (Georgia).
 On June 6, 2006, California voters defeated an initiative for part day preschool for all four-year-olds as a constitutional right.
 The initiative proposed to include a tax on those in very wealthy income brackets.
 Those taxes were to be placed in a separate fund, and remain independent from the state budget.
 Illinois was the first state to offer voluntary preschool to all three- and four-year-olds.
 Preschool for All was signed into law in July 2006, after the bill passed the Illinois General Assembly.
 However, the program was unsuccessful at covering a majority of students, as by 2016 only 27% of Illinois four-year-olds and 19% of three-year-olds were enrolled.
 According to a 2005 study by the National Center for Education Statistics, children are more likely to attend a center-based care program located in its own building (38 percent) than a center-based care arrangement in any other location, including churches, synagogues and other places of worship (25 percent), public schools (17 percent), private schools (9 percent), community centers (3 percent), and any other facility (10 percent).
 In order to address funding for faith-based centers' universal pre-K, states such as Illinois have made these centers eligible for Preschool for All funding for the part of the day that does not include religious instruction.

 Three states (Florida, Oklahoma, and Vermont) as well as the District of Columbia offer universal pre-kindergarten according to the definition by the Education Commission of the States (ECS); under this definition, all four-year-old residents of the state are eligible, all school districts are required to offer such programs, and sufficient funding is provided by the state.
 Eight additional states (Alabama, Georgia, Iowa, New Jersey, New Mexico, New York, West Virginia, and Wisconsin) offer "universal eligibility" programs according to the definition by the ECS; under this definition, all four-year-old residents of the state may or may not be eligible (New Jersey, for example, only requires the program in 31 high-poverty school districts), school districts can choose to offer such programs, and sufficient funding is provided by the state.
 California has a unique policy of "Transitional Kindergarten", which is offered to students who turn five between September 2 and December 2 to prepare the students for kindergarten the next year.
+Free preschool is also available for all children in Colorado for 15 hours a week, with some children qualifying for more.